openeuropa/task-runner/README.md

       with the `ConfigProvider` suffix.
 Use the `::provide()` method to alter the configuration object.
 A `@priority` annotation tag can be defined in the class docblock in order to determine the order in which the config providers are running.
-If missed, the "0 priority" is assumed.
+If omitted, `@priority 0` is assumed.
 This mechanism allows also to insert custom YAML config files in the flow, see the following example:
       ```